davidreis97/reddit-customizable-bot/README.md

 ### How to Run
 * Install the latest stable version of [Python 3](https://www.python.org/)
-* Install the [PRAW](https://pypi.python.org/pypi/praw) package (Using the command `pip3 install praw`)
+* Install the [PRAW](https://pypi.python.org/pypi/praw) package (Using the command `pip3 install praw`).
+Version 4.6.0 is compatible.
 * Install the [PyCrypto](https://pypi.python.org/pypi/pycrypto/) package (Using the command `pip3 install pycrypto`).
+Version 2.6.1 is compatible.
 This step is optional but recommended, as it will allow you to store your reddit login information on your computer.
 * Fill in the blanks on config.py
 * Run `python3 bot.py` and follow the instructions to authenticate